Use these monthly tips to grow your poinsettia as a houseplant year-round and help it rebloom in time for the next holiday season.

 Poinsettias are tender, tropical perennials, so, theoretically, if you provide the right conditions indoors (explained in full above), and never expose the plant to temperature swings or shock it, it could last for many years.

-That’s a tough one!
+Reviving a poinsettia is a gradual process.
 If the plant was shocked, either by temperature swings, overwatering or underwatering, or wind (which dries out plants), it may be too late.

 You can try pruning away any dead or dying parts, place it in a draft-free sunny location, and water only when the soil is dry to touch.